Quasi-coincidence of cluster structures on positroid varieties

 Fraser and Sherman-Bennett \cite[Cor.~6.8]{FSB} proved the quasi-coincidence conjecture for positroids satisfying a combinatorial condition which they call toggle-connectedness, while also pointing out \cite[Ex.~6.6]{FSB} that not all positroids (or even all connected positroids) have this property.
 Our argument is also rather different: Fraser and Sherman-Bennett's works by expressing the identity map as a composition of quasi-cluster equivalences (coming from the toggles referred to in the term `toggle-connectedness'), whereas we show directly that the identity is such an equivalence.

 To make the paper as self-contained as possible, we provide more detailed background on positroid varieties and their cluster structures in Section~\ref{s:positroids} and on quasi-equivalences of cluster algebras in Section~\ref{s:quasi-equivalence}.
-In Section~\ref{s:connected} we show that the quasi-coincidence conjecture may be reduced to the case of connected positroids, for which the technology of categorification is available, and in Section~\ref{s:categorification} we describe this technology.
+In Section~\ref{s:connected}, we show that the quasi-coincidence conjecture may be reduced to the case of connected positroids, for which the technology of categorification is available, and in Section~\ref{s:categorification} we describe this technology.
 The proof of the quasi-coincidence conjecture is then given in Section~\ref{s:proof}.
-In Section~\ref{s:twist} we demonstrate that similar techniques can be used to prove a related fact, namely that Muller--Speyer's left twist map \cite{MulSpe-Twist} is a quasi-cluster equivalence.
+In Section~\ref{s:twist}, we demonstrate that similar techniques can be used to prove a related fact, namely that Muller--Speyer's left twist map \cite{MulSpe-Twist} is a quasi-cluster equivalence.
+Shortly after this article first appeared as a preprint, Casals, Le, Sherman-Bennett and Weng \cite{CLSBW} gave an independent proof of this fact, using a connection to symplectic geometry via Legendrian weaves, rather than categorification.
+In particular, they show that the twist coincides with the Donaldson--Thomas transformation, which is known independently to be a quasi-cluster equivalence.